rushilma/thesis/1-introduction.typ

 @jerrumLargeCliquesElude1992 @gamarnikAlgorithmicObstructionsRandom2021b @huangStrongLowDegree2025,
 the failure of approximate message passing (AMP) algorithms
 @zdeborovaStatisticalPhysicsInference2016 @bandeiraNotesComputationaltostatisticalGaps2018,
-or lower bounding performance against the Sum-of-Squares heirarchy or the statistical query model
+or lower bounding performance against the sum-of-squares hierarchy or the statistical query model
 @hopkinsTensorPrincipalComponent2015 @hopkinsPowerSumofsquaresDetecting2017 @raghavendraHighdimensionalEstimationSumofsquares2019 @barakNearlyTightSumofSquares2016 @kearnsEfficientNoisetolerantLearning1998 @diakonikolasStatisticalQueryLower2017 @feldmanStatisticalAlgorithmsLower2016.

-One particularly interesting approach is to prove random-case to worst-case reductions: if one shows that a polynomial-time algorithm for solving random instances could be used to design a polynomial-time algorithm for arbitrary instances, then assuming the problem was known to be in NP, it can be concldued that no such polynomial-time algorithm for the average case can exist @gamarnikOverlapGapProperty2021.
+One particularly interesting approach is to prove random-case to worst-case reductions: if one shows that a polynomial-time algorithm for solving random instances could be used to design a polynomial-time algorithm for arbitrary instances, then assuming the problem was known to be in NP, it can be concluded that no such polynomial-time algorithm for the average case can exist @gamarnikOverlapGapProperty2021.
 This method has been used to show hardness for sparse PCA, detecting planted independent subgraphs, and more by reducing to the random planted clique problem @berthetComputationalLowerBounds2013 @brennanOptimalAverageCaseReductions2019 @brennanReducibilityComputationalLower2019.
 To this extent, Hoberg et al. provided such evidence of hardness for the NPP by showing that a polynomial-time approximation oracle that achieved discrepancies around $O(2^sqrt(N))$ could give polynomial-time approximations for Minkowski's problem, the latter of which is known to be hard @hobergNumberBalancingHard2016.
 More recently, Vafa and Vaikuntanathan showed that the Karmarkar-Karp algorithm's performance was nearly tight, assuming the worst-case hardness of the shortest vector problem on lattices @vafaSymmetricPerceptronsNumber2025.
-Other conjectures suggested that the onset of algorithmic hardness was related to phase transitions in the solution landscapes, something which shown for random K-SAT, but this fails to describe hardness for optimization problems.
+Other conjectures suggested that the onset of algorithmic hardness was related to phase transitions in the solution landscapes, something which shown for random $k$-SAT, but this fails to describe hardness for optimization problems.

 A more recent and widely successful approach is based on analyzing the geometry of the solution landscapes.
 Many of the "hard" random optimization problems have a certain disconnectivity property, known as the _overlap gap property (OGP)_ @gamarnikOverlapGapProperty2021.